Skip to main content

 original_decision="Parole recommended based on positive rehabilitation.",

-protected_attribute_swap={"John": "Jane", "his": "her"}
+protected_attribute_swap={"John": "Jane", "his": "her"},

 )

-print(result["status"]) # "FAIRNESS_VERIFIED" or "JUDICIAL_BIAS_DETECTED"
+print(result["status"]) # "UNVERIFIABLE_FAIRNESS"

-3. Re-evaluation - Runs the modified prompt through the LLM
+3. Re-evaluation — Runs the modified prompt through the LLM.

 Response fields